kimani56/CODECHALLENGE2-REACT/README.md

 Credits
 The Bot Battlr application was created as a practice project by Gift Kimani.
 It uses React for the frontend and Axios to fetch data from the backend API.

+Contributing
+If you'd like to contribute to the project or report issues, feel free to submit a pull request or open an issue on the GitHub repository.

+License
+The project is distributed under the MIT License.

+Contact
+giftkimani86@gmail.com

 author
 Gift Kimani